-Budapest has the biggest Jewish community in Middle - Eastern Europe, with an active religious, artistic and historical heritage.
-Through centuries the Hungarian and Jewish history has been so entwined that it is almost inseparable.
-Jews played and play an important role in the country’s economical, cultural and political life.
+Budapest has the largest Jewish community in Central Europe, with an active religious, artistic and historical Jewish heritage.
+Through centuries the Hungarian and Jewish history has been intertwined.
+Hungarian Jews played and are also playing today an important role in the country’s economical, cultural and political life.

-Our company was created in 1995 and since then we try to show our visitors the Hungarian and Jewish culture in our country.
-Our English speaking guides are well trained, and have the necessary qualification to help you understand the Jewish past and present in Hungary and in Budapest.
-Our tours are in one (English) language, and we try to keep the sightseeing tours with small groups of people.
+Since 1995 we show to Budapest visitors the Hungarian and Jewish culture in our country.
+Our well trained guides have the necessary qualifications to help you understand the Jewish past and present in Budapest and in Hungary.
+Tours are organized in two languages (English and German).
+We try to keep the sightseeing tours with small groups of guests.

-To customize your needs we prepared three types of heritage tours:
+To customize your needs we prepared two types of Jewish Heritage Tours:

-This tour was created for those who would really want to understand the differences between our main religious wings.
+This tour was created for those, who would like to get an overview of the past and present of Hungarian Jewry’s and would like to understand the differences between our main religious wings.
 You will be acquainted with the most important chapters of the history and culture of the Hungarian Jewry.